-Students must receive a grade of "C" in every nursing science course, as well as each course required by the BRN for graduation as a registered nurse, to continue in the program.
+Students must receive a minimum of 75% in every nursing science course, as well as each course required by the BRN for graduation as a registered nurse, to continue in the program.
 Failure to do so will result in course failure and dismissal from the program.